eso28599/resNMTF_paper/README.md

 ```
 qsub bicl_2v_script_two.sh
 ```
-And the results (plots and .csv files) can then be found in Results/bicl/bicl_2v
+And the results (plots and .csv files) can then be found in SimStudy/Results/bicl/bicl_2v.
+These include plots such as

 ### File names